How to Spot Fake Red Wing Shoes: A Complete Guide to Authenticity and Durability

 Red Wing has six sources of manufacture: completely made in the USA, made in the USA with imported materials, assembled in the USA with imported components, made in China, made in Korea, and made in VietnamRed Wing has six sources of manufacture: completely made in the USA, made in the USA with imported materials, assembled in the USA with imported components, made in China, made in Korea, and made in Vietnam (Credit: Red Wing Shoes)

 You can tell if your Red Wing shoes are real by checking the manufacturing country in the style’s product listing on the official website.
-Some listings refer to shoes being made in the USA with imported materials and components.
+Some listings refer to shoes made in the USA with imported materials and components.

 Red Wing shoes are designed to stand the test of time.
 Not all shoes are indestructible, and it will depend on your lifestyle.
 Sometimes, the shoes aren’t the right choice for you.